peppetort/Hypermedia-Application-project-2021/README.md

 #### **TheHeader.vue**

 Repeated on each page, it represents the navigation bar through which you can navigate the site. <br/>
 In order to improve the responsiveness of the site, when the screen size drops below 900px, the menu turns into a _burger menu_.
-Then the `<div class = "nav-mobile">` is shown and the `<div class =" nav ">` is hidden.
+Then the `<div class = "nav-mobile">` is shown and the `<div class =" nav ">` is hidden.</br>
+The header sticks to the top and is present in every phase of the navigation in order to have an effective way to move around the website in every moment.</br>
+It consists in a menù bar that contains links to all the main pages of TechToch.</br>

 #### **TheFooter.vue**

-Repeated on each page, it represents the footer of the site.
+Repeated on each page, it represents the footer of the site.</br>

 #### **TheSection.vue**